Get help now Make a donation

 What is section 135?

-Section 135 allows the police to enter your home and take you to (or keep you at) a place of safety so that a mental health assessment can be done.
+Section 135 allows the police to enter your home and take you to (or keep you at) a place of safety.
+This is so you can have a mental health assessment.
 This could involve keeping you at home.

 The police must have a warrant from the magistrate's court allowing them to enter your home.
-An application for a warrant must be made by an approved mental health professional (AMHP), and can be given where there is reasonable cause to believe that you:
+An approved mental health professional (AMHP) must make the application for the warrant.
+It can be given where there's reasonable cause to believe that you:

 The police must be accompanied by an AMHP and a registered medical practitioner.

-The police can keep you at the place of safety for up to 24 hours, which can be extended for another 12 hours if it was not possible to assess you in that time.
-The time starts when you arrive at the place of safety, or whenever the police arrived if you are not taken somewhere else.
+The police can keep you at the place of safety for up to 24 hours.
+This can be extended for another 12 hours if it wasn't possible for an AMHP to assess you in that time.
+The time starts when you arrive at the place of safety, or whenever the police arrived if you're not taken somewhere else.

 What is section 136?

 Section 136 allows the police to take you to (or keep you at) a place of safety.
-They can do this without a warrant if:
+They can do this without a warrant if all of these apply:

-• you appear to have a mental disorder, AND
+• You appear to have a mental disorder.

-• you are in any place other than a house, flat or room where a person is living, or garden or garage that only one household has access to, AND
+• You're in a public place.
+The law defines this as any place other than a house, flat or room where a person is living, or garden or garage that only one household has access to.

-• you are "in need of immediate care or control" (meaning the police think it is necessary to keep you or others safe).
+• You're 'in need of immediate care or control'.
+This means the police think it's necessary to keep you or others safe.

-Before using section 136 the police must consult a registered medical practitioner, a registered nurse, or an AMHP, occupational therapist or paramedic.
+Before using section 136 the police must consult a registered medical practitioner, a registered nurse, an AMHP, occupational therapist or paramedic if practicable.
+This means wherever possible or feasible.

-The police can keep you at the place of safety for up to 24 hours, which can be extended for another 12 hours if it was not possible to assess you in that time.
-The time starts when you arrive at the place of safety, or whenever the police arrived if you are not taken somewhere else.
+The police can keep you at the place of safety for up to 24 hours.
+This can be extended for another 12 hours if it wasn't possible to assess you in that time.
+The time starts when you arrive at the place of safety, or whenever the police arrived if you're not taken somewhere else.

 What is a 'place of safety'?